SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 * Pickaxe
     * Particularly useful when you haven't found a Phantasm Bracelet.<br/>Dig a path before stealing, thin out enemies before entering a Monster House,<br/>create a hallway if you're about to be surrounded, etc.
 * Disposable Sword + Dried Bonito
-    * Synthesize the か seal onto the Disposable Sword to turn it into<br/>a food source worth 10 Large Riceballs.
+    * Synthesize the か seal onto the Disposable Sword to turn it into<br/>a food source worth 10 Large Onigiri.
 (1050% fullness)
 * Ironhead's Head + Fish Spear
     * Safely defeat underwater monsters like Shotfish, Spearfish, Orcan.<br/>However, Porky Stones can hit underwater enemies, and Shotfish can be ignored,<br/>so you might get more use out of the weapon by synthesizing 火 seals.